Don Nelson’s All-Star team

 Don Nelson is enjoying retirement.
 In Maui, Hawaii.
-Playing poker and smoking marijuana, with Willie Nelson and Woody Harrelson.
+Playing poker with Willie Nelson and Woody Harrelson.
+Smoking marijuana.

 In an interview with the New York Times on Monday, the NBA’s all-time wins leader talks about finding out that he fathered a child on a road trip with the Celtics, visiting soldiers during the Vietnam war and growing his own marijuana.
 It’s called Nellie Kush.

 In honor of Nelson, basketball’s mad scientist, the inventor of small ball, the master of the mismatch, this is his All-Star team:

 STARTERS | Two players from the 1980s Bucks, two players from the 2000s Mavericks and Chris Mullin.
 No center, just lots of mismatches.

 Forward | Dirk Nowitzki, 2002-03 / 25.1 points, 9.9 rebounds, 3.0 assists

 Forward | Marques Johnson, 1978-79 / 25.6 points, 7.6 rebounds

 Forward | Chris Mullin, 1990-91 / 25.7 points, 5.4 rebounds, 4.0 assists

 Guard | Sidney Moncrief, 1982-83 / 22.5 points, 5.8 rebounds, 3.9 assists